 Due to new health and safety guidelines resulting from COVID-19 concerns, please be sure to check directly with any venues, events or activities for specific, up-to-date details before visiting and/or publishing information.

 With one of the top international airports in the country, centrally located within three hours of either US coast, Denver is ideally located for unforgettable outdoor adventures.
-The city serves as the gateway to the nearby Rocky Mountains; and it is a perfect base camp for a day trip to experience the outdoors, followed by a cosmopolitan evening enjoying world-class dining, 12,000 downtown hotel rooms, performing arts and more.
+The city serves as the gateway to the nearby Rocky Mountains; and it is a perfect base camp for a day trip to experience the outdoors, followed by a cosmopolitan evening enjoying world-class dining, more than 11,000 downtown hotel rooms, performing arts and more.
 Below are just some of the magnificent mountain daytrips visitors can take while staying in Denver.

 Rocky Mountain National Park & Estes Park